-For Czech subtitle translation, we would use a Czech audiovisual translator (srt file translator) who will create translated subtitles in the target language directly from the video in the source language.
+For Czech subtitle translation, we would use a Czech audiovisual translator (SRT file translator) who will create translated subtitles in the target language directly from the video in the source language.

-There are many subtitle file formats, such as SRT, STL and VTT, etc. The file format depends on the platform used to display the subtitles, but SRT files are the most commonly supported.
+There are many subtitle file formats, such as SRT, STL, and VTT, etc. The file format depends on the platform used to display the subtitles, but SRT files are the most commonly supported.
 SRT files are time-coded documents that can be imported into the subtitling software, which then puts the correct subtitle in the correct sequence.
 After this, the SRT files just need a quick tidy-up to ensure the reading speed and subtitle presentation are optimal.
 These SRT files can then be used to create burnt-on Czech subtitles.

-SRT and STL files are also used to provide subtitles for YouTube, Vimeo etc. By using these types of files, viewers have the option to switch on subtitles for different languages by clicking the button in the bottom right-hand corner.
+SRT and STL files are also used to provide subtitles for YouTube, Vimeo, etc. By using these types of files, viewers have the option to switch on subtitles for different languages by clicking the button in the bottom right-hand corner.
 CC stands for “Closed Captions”.

 Czech on-screen text localization

-As well as producing the subtitles we can also localize any on-screen text, motion graphics etc into Czech.
+As well as producing the subtitles we can also localize any on-screen text, motion graphics, etc into Czech.
 Depending on the complexity and how the original text was produced we may require the data package it was made in.

 Our transcription services provide time-coded scripts ready for translation.
-The length of many languages will expand when compared to original and care must be taken in the translation to keep the true meaning of the original, while staying within the time frame allowed.
+The length of many languages will expand when compared to the original and care must be taken in the translation to keep the true meaning of the original, while staying within the time frame allowed.
 There are two basic types of transcription, Verbatim which includes all the “hum” and “ah’s” etc., and then there is Readable which is cleaned up to eliminate all the unnecessary elements.

 Czech to English subtitling

-As part of our subtitling services we also offer a Czech to English Subtitling Service, including translation, transcription, SRT creation and subtitling.
+As part of our subtitling services we also offer a Czech to English Subtitling Service, including translation, transcription, SRT creation, and subtitling.